SushiMan-o3/Interviewly/README.md

 ## Technologies

 **Backend**
-- Python
-- FastAPI — web framework / REST + WebSocket routes
+- FastAPI
-- Uvicorn — ASGI server
 - SQLAlchemy — ORM
-- PostgreSQL (via `psycopg2-binary`) — database
+- PostgreSQL (hosted on NEON DB)
-- Pydantic — request/response validation & schemas
+- Pydantic (data validation)
-- PyJWT — auth tokens
+- PyJWT — User authentication
-- bcrypt — password hashing
-- python-multipart — file/form uploads (resume PDFs)
-- websockets — real-time interview session
-- python-dotenv — environment config
-- pytest — testing

-**AI & speech**
 - Anthropic Claude — interview questions, follow-ups, feedback, resume parsing
 - Deepgram — speech-to-text and text-to-speech

 **Frontend**
 - React 19 + TypeScript
-- Vite — dev server / build tool
+- Vite
 - React Router — client-side routing
 - Axios — HTTP client
-- oxlint — linting

 ## System Architectue
 <img width="707" height="741" alt="image" src="https://github.com/user-attachments/assets/38f0bfc8-a437-4518-b2df-bf11013fbbdf" />

+## Schema Design

+sfhksfhsifhsfhsf

 ## Insipiration
 After taking a few interviews and realizing how difficult interviews can be and how much preparation is needed for them, I thought it would be a good idea to create a tool that could help me and my friends pass interviews and hopefully land us an internship where nice.